avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `ConvertSubnetToL1Tx`

-To convert a Subnet from permissioned to permissionless, a `ConvertSubnetToL1Tx` must be issued to set the `(chainID, address)` pair that will manage the Subnet's validator set going forward.
+To convert a Subnet into an L1, a `ConvertSubnetToL1Tx` must be issued to set the `(chainID, address)` pair that will manage the L1's validator set going forward.
 The `Owner` key defined in `CreateSubnetTx` must provide a signature to authorize this conversion.

 The `ConvertSubnetToL1Tx` specification is: